seleniumbase/SeleniumBase/examples/cdp_mode/ReadMe.md

 * **`sb.disconnect()`**

-While disconnected, if you accidentally call a WebDriver method, then <b translate="no">SeleniumBase</b> will attempt to use the <b translate="no">CDP Mode</b> version of that method (if available).
-For example, if you accidentally call `sb.click(selector)` instead of `sb.cdp.click(selector)`, then your WebDriver call will automatically be redirected to the <b translate="no">CDP Mode</b> version.
+While disconnected, if you call a WebDriver method, then <b translate="no">SeleniumBase</b> will attempt to use the <b translate="no">CDP Mode</b> version of that method (if available).
+For example, if you call `sb.click(selector)` instead of `sb.cdp.click(selector)`, then your WebDriver call will automatically be redirected to the <b translate="no">CDP Mode</b> version.
 Not all WebDriver methods have a matching <b translate="no">CDP Mode</b> method.
 In that scenario, calling a WebDriver method while disconnected could raise an error, or make WebDriver automatically reconnect first.

 To find out if WebDriver is connected or disconnected, call: